SNaf1/snaf1/README.md

 <h1 align="center">Hi 👋, I'm Sadnan Nafis</h1>
 <h3 align="center">I'm a tech enthusiast who loves diving into Python to cook up cool stuff.
-Currently navigating the web development scene with Django, HTML, and CSS, and also juggling game development and a bit of gaming journalism on the side.
+Currently navigating the web development scene with Django, MERN, and also juggling game development and a bit of gaming journalism on the side.
 Always learning new things, and up for collaborations. 🚀🌐</h3>